mys-lang/mys/README.rst

 ``break``.

 ``for`` loops can only iterate over ranges, lists, dictionaries, strings and bytes.
-Each item index is optionally available.
+Item indexes are optionally available.

 .. code-block:: python